ianfhunter/ianfhunter.github.io/script/README.md

 > Admonition content
 ```
 It also supports markdown and latex.

+The "non-block code" methods of Admonition are also supported.

 Note : For the custom type, the type become the title of the note, so you don't lost the information about the type.